sourcefrog/conserve/doc/format.md

 In source and restore directories, file naming is defined by the OS: on Windows as UTF-16, on OS X as UTF-8 and on Linux as an arbitrary 8-bit encoding.

 (Linux filenames are very commonly UTF-8, but there are important exceptions: users who choose to use different encodings for whole filesystems; network or USB filesystems using different encodings; files is source trees that are intentionally in odd encodings; and files that accidentally have anomalous names.
 It is useful to include the occasionally oddly-named file in the backup, and also for users with non-UTF-8 encodings to be able to configure this.
 The filename encoding is not easily detectable.
 Linux does require that the separator `/` have the same byte value.)

-In the archive, filenames are stored as byte strings.
-They _should_ be NFC UTF-8 but this is not required.
-As a consequence filenames are stored as Protobuf `byte` types, not `string`.
+In the archive, filenames are stored as UTF-8 byte strings.

-In bands created on Windows they will always be UTF-8.

-Bands written from OS X we know are UTF-8 and they can be safely converted to NFC.

-Linux filenames with anomalous encodings in the source will be stored as non-UTF-8 components.

-Source directories in a specific non-UTF-8 encoding can be passed through a translation function to and from UTF-8 so their names are stored more compatibly.

 UTF-8 filenames are stored as received from the OS with no normalization.

 TODO: Maybe we should denormalize the filenames on OS X to be more compatible with Linux?
 Maybe not.

 Filenames are always stored torn apart into components, none of which include `/` characters,